brevzin/cpp_proposals/2996_reflection/reflection.md

 constexpr bool b1 = !make_decl(1);  // OK, constexpr variable so this is plainly
                                     // constant evaluated

-bool b2 = !make_decl(2);            // error: initializer !make_decl(42) produced
+bool b2 = !make_decl(2);
-                                    // an injected declaration but is not plainly
+  // error: initializer !make_decl(42) produced an injected declaration but is
-                                    // constant-evaluated
+  // not plainly constant-evaluated

 template <int R> requires (make_decl(R)) bool tfn();

-constexpr bool b3 = tfn<3>();       // error: the invocation of make_decl(R) in the
+constexpr bool b3 = tfn<3>();
-                                    // requires clause produces an injected
+  // error: the invocation of make_decl(R) in the requires clause produces an
-                                    // declaration but is not plainly
+  // injected declaration but is not plainly constant-evaluated
-                                    // constant-evaluated

 template <typename> struct S {
-  static constexpr bool b4 = make_decl(4);  // error: target scope of the injected
+  static constexpr bool b4 = make_decl(4);
+    // error: target scope of the injected declaration is not
-                                            // declaration differs from the immediate
-                                            // scope of the expression }
+    // instantatiation-sequenced with the expression
+}
 ```
 :::